 The road passes waterfalls you can swim under, a bamboo forest, a 400-foot waterfall deep in Haleakalā National Park, taro farms, a lava tube, and a small village reshaped permanently by a 1946 tsunami.
-You’ll get to maybe five of these in a day if you are relaxed about it.
-Fewer if you are not.
+Three or four of these is a realistic day.
+Try for more and the road, not the stops, is what eats your time.

 Table of contents